zxmeng98/torchgt/README.md

 ```bash
 bash ./scripts/1_efficiency.sh
 ```
 When training on ogbn-arxiv, we set the sequence length to 64K for $GPH_{Slim}$ and GT.
 This is the end-to-end evaluation results of training throughput and test accuracy of training graph transformer on ogbn-arxiv dataset.
-For faster job completion time, we use dummy input bias.

 The output of this script looks like this: